 You may be wondering "who is the composer of Spring" - that well-known piece of music for violin, string orchestra, and harpsichord that many of us know from our childhoods, from film or television, or from other media.
 Well, you've come to the right place - we'll tell you who that was in just a moment!

 Before we answer that question, did you know that many composers have been inspired by the seasons in their work?
-As the Northern Hemisphere heads into spring 2021, have a listen to our 8 selections inspired by spring!
+Have a listen to our 8 selections inspired by spring!
 Below these selections, you will also find spring activities for our four age groups: Adults (18+), Youth (12-18), Childhood (6-12), Early Childhood (0-6)!

 The Four Seasons: La primavera (Spring)